Number of arrests

 Black people were over 3 times more likely to be arrested than White people

-Black women are more than twice as likely to be arrested than White women
+Black women were more than twice as likely to be arrested as White women

 Things you need to know

-When looking at arrest rates by area, it’s important to note that a person arrested in a particular area will not necessarily live in that area.
-Estimates of total population in a particular area are based on permanent residents of that area (not visitors), so figures that compare the total population with the number of arrests should be treated with caution.
+Someone arrested in a particular area will not necessarily live in that area.
+Population estimates are based on permanent residents of that area (not visitors) – so figures that compare the total population with the number of arrests should be treated with caution.

-Where the person’s ethnicity was not identified, or unknown, these cases have been classed as 'unreported' and are not counted in the figures for proportion of arrests by ethnicity.
+Where someone's ethnicity wasn't identified or known, they have been classed as 'unreported' and are not counted in the arrest rates by ethnicity.

-Some forces (Norfolk, Nottinghamshire, Suffolk and Wiltshire) were unable to provide complete data for 2015/16 due to the changes in the data collection process.
+- police forces in Norfolk, Nottinghamshire, Suffolk and Wiltshire were unable to provide complete data for 2015/16

-Arrests broken down by the 5 broad ethnic categories for these forces are therefore estimates, and data for the more detailed 16 ethnic categories (see Ethnicity definitions) is not available.
+Therefore, arrests broken down by the 5 broad ethnic categories for these forces are estimates, and data for the specific ethnic categories is not available.

-Due to the small number of people living in the City of London compared to the numbers who visit, the area has been excluded from the analysis.
+Due to the small number of people living in the City of London compared with the numbers who visit, its police force has been excluded from the analysis.

 What the data measures

-Data is sourced from the 43 police forces in England and Wales.
+Data is derived from the 43 police forces in England and Wales.

-Population by ethnicity is taken from the 2011 Census population.
+Population data is taken from the 2011 Census.

 The ethnic categories used in this data